MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/botany/morphology.md

 One distinctive feature is the presence of numerous root hairs, which are fine and hair-like structures covering the outer layer of the roots.
 These root hairs aid in the absorption of water and nutrients from the soil.
 Notably, Aloe vera roots lack nodules, which are often found in plants that engage in nitrogen fixation.

+The following table shows in detail the morphological characteristics of Aloe vera roots.

 | Characteristic | Description |
 | --- | --- |
 | Root System Type  | Fibrous root system |